 This is a decision for EASA.
 European regulations allow organisations outside the EU to hold Design Organisation Approvals and associated Privileges.
 The CAA understands that the EU Bilateral Arrangements do not apply to organisations located in third countries, organisations producing designs intended for acceptance by Bilateral partners should note this for their discussions with EASA.

-Do I need to apply for a UK Design Organisation approval before 29 March 2019?
+*UPDATE* Do I need to apply for a UK Design Organisation approval before the UK leaves the EU?

 The EU Commission’s notice to stakeholders of April 2018 advised that certificates for UK design organisations would no longer be valid in the EU in the case of an exit without an agreement.
-Applying to the CAA for a UK DOA approval in advance of 29 March 2019 would provide continuity of approval, irrespective of the Commission’s statement.
+This position was subsequently amended by the adoption of a new EU regulation on aviation safety.
+This preserves the validity of DO approvals issued by EASA to a UK DO before exit date for 9 months from the day after exit day.
+Applying to the CAA for a UK DOA approval in advance of the UK’s exit from the EU would provide continuity of approval, irrespective of the Commission’s position.

 What information do I need to provide to the CAA to obtain this approval?